Example: [Collected on the Internet, 2002]

 ABC-TV censors the name of Jesus

 In an effort to protect viewers from so-called inappropriate material, the ABC television network bleeped out the name "Jesus" from one of its daytime programs.
 This disgraceful act has ignited the outrage of thousands of Christians nationwide.
-Read my Falwell Confidential article
+Read my Falwell Confidential article here.

 Please sign this urgent petition below to ABC President Bob Iger and Chairman of the Board Lloyd Braun.
 Read the petition text.
 Then fill out and submit the form at the bottom of the page to electronically "sign" the petition.

-When you are finished, please remember to forward my e-mail message to every friend in your e-mail address book asking them to do the same.
+When you are finished, please remember to forward my

 Petition to Protect the Name of Jesus and Restore Decency to Network TV